elasticio/elasticio.github.io/content/_components/hubspot/index.md

 #### Input Metadata

-Dynamically generated
+Dynamically generated.

 For each custom file field, an object is generated to upload the custom file to populate that field.
 That object includes the following:

 *   Attachment URL (URL containing the file contents to upload)
 *   Folder Path